tadhgboyle/tab/README.md

 ## Issues/Bugs
 - When cashier page refreshed with gift card, ensure it still has balance + update balance in table row
-- Make settings boxes/columns more fluid, so it doesn't look odd when people have subset of permissions
 - Make seeders only create past entities nothing in the future